 GPHAP Faculty Advisor

-Harold Pollack is the Helen Ross Professor at the School of Social Service Administration.
+Harold Pollack is the Helen Ross Professor at the Crown Family School of Social Work, Policy, and Practice.
 He is also an Affiliate Professor in the Biological Sciences Collegiate Division and the Department of Public Health Sciences, Co-Director of The University of Chicago Crime Lab and a committee member of the Center for Health Administration Studies (CHAS) at the University of Chicago.
 He has published widely at the interface between poverty policy and public health.
 His research appears in such journals as Addiction, Journal of the American Medical Association, American Journal of Public Health, Health Services Research, Pediatrics, and Social Service Review.
 His writings have appeared in Washington Post, The Nation, The New York Times, New Republic, and other popular publications.
 His American Prospect essay, “Lessons from an Emergency Room, Nightmare” was selected for the collection Best American Medical Writing, 2009.